rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part9.md

     accessTokenExpiringNotificationTime: 10,
 ```

 You'll note that `silent-renew.html` is a static page, not a Vue component.
 This is to avoid the overhead of creating a new Vue instance, and to limit any risk of interrupting work happening in the main application.
 The `silent-renew.html` page is simply a callback to complete the token renewal process and we're only using it to update our token stored in the browser's local storage.
-We don't need to update and of Vue’s state information.
+We don't need to update and any of Vue’s state information.

 Now, because we’re changing the client to support silent renewal, we need to adjust the client registration in IdentityServer as well.